uviclibraries/html-css/act-4.md

 - CSS stylesheets and how to link them to an HTML page
 - Some basic CSS styling

-Here's what my `about.html` page looks like in Chrome, so far:
+Here is what my `about.html` page looks like in Chrome, so far:

 <img src="images/act-4/css-browser-example.png" alt="CSS browser example">